IllumiGK/Hospital-Outpatient-Booking-System/Team_Contribution/README.md

 * **Gabriel Mendes (M00966597) – Developer**

+  * Helped develop the C# backend along with Costin
+  * Helped with SQL database creation
-  * Worked on backend components
+  * Worked on code quality by adding comments to the backend code

   ---

 * **Ismail Ahmed (M00938887) – Developer**

+  * Created the initial frontend
+  * Added functionality for frontend signin, login, and saving of booking appointment info to localstorage
+  * Made the HTML and CSS match the Figma prototype very well
-  * Worked on frontend components
+  * Worked on code quality of the frontend by tiding it up and adding code comments

   ---